 3: Augmented Reality Training

 This was mentioned in the last point, and it’s something worth considering.
 Telemedicine and other similarly technologically saturated healthcare situations are increasingly predicting the need for physicians to exercise augmented reality.
 Augmented Reality, or AR for short, has a lot of potentials.
 Here are a video and article exploring how specifically it is being used in connection with medicine today.
-Full maturation of AR means complex operations can be performed by physicians at a distance.
+Full maturation of AR means physicians can perform complex operations at a distance.

 Well, Augmented Reality uses the same technology to “float” data in front of real-world situations, allowing physicians to make quicker, more appropriate decisions about specific patients.
-Big Data is critical here, and available, secure information properly leveraged through the right tech providers will define certain healthcare availabilities going forward.
+Big Data is critical here, and available, secure information properly leveraged through the right tech providers will define certain healthcare availabilities in the future.
 It’s something to keep in mind.

 There are physician jobs that pay more than $100k a year—many of them.
 If you were to average the open market at $10 billion, you would probably still be understating the case.
 The whole industry is worth $3 trillion; $10 billion is a drop in the bucket.

 That’s a growth market, despite all the difficulties surfeiting the industry today.
 Part of that growth is regarding technology and related technology jobs.
 AR work needs trainers and medical professionals acting as “guinea pigs.”
 The same is true with VR (Virtual Reality) tech used for intensive procedures.
 Also, part of that growth is political.
 Again, it doesn’t matter where you stand on the issues when you take a step back and consider burgeoning healthcare options available to you or their tangential effect on the entire market going forward.